Fall 2019 Racing Team

 - Be open to training & competing in either sweep or sculling boats.

-HEAD COACH for the 2018 Competitive Junior Fall Program is Joe Sullivan.
+HEAD COACH for the 2019 Competitive Junior Fall Program is Joe Sullivan.
 Joining Coach Joe we are pleased to welcome back Lauren Lehane, Head Coach of Germantown Academy & long time masters’ racing member & coach at Whitemarsh Boat Club.
+We will announce other assistant coaches as we get closer to the start of the season.

-The fee for this program is $1,425* when paid by check & $1,486 when paid by credit card/PayPal (this fee includes the $50 yearly facilities fee for HRC – anyone who participated in a program in 2018 at the Hines Rowing Center will have already paid the Facilities Fee); the program fee includes regatta & trailering costs associated with the 4 main regattas.
+The fee for this program is $1,450* when paid by check (this fee includes the $50 yearly facilities fee for HRC – anyone who participated in a program in 2019 at the Hines Rowing Center will have already paid the Facilities Fee); the program fee includes regatta & trailering costs associated with the 4 main regattas.
 Head of the Charles in Boston is a trip that will include multiple nights at a hotel and, therefore, will be assessed separately.
-Any athlete who has rowed out of HRC in 2018* has paid the $50 yearly fee & paid $1,375 by check.
+Any athlete who has rowed out of HRC in 2019* has paid the $50 yearly fee & will pay $1,400 for the WBC fall race team.

-*Programs that have paid the 2018 HRC Fee include- Archbishop Carroll Crew, Germantown Academy Rowing, Radnor Girls Crew, Lower Merion Rowing, Mount St Joseph Rowing, Academy of Notre Dame, & all Whitemarsh Boat Club teams.
+*Programs that have paid the 2019 HRC Fee include- Archbishop Carroll Crew, Germantown Academy Rowing, Radnor Girls Crew, Lower Merion Rowing, Mount St Joseph Rowing, Academy of Notre Dame Crew, Gwynedd Mercy Academy Rowing & all Whitemarsh Boat Club teams (racing & technical).

 Practice is RAIN OR SHINE at the Hines Rowing Center.
 CLICK HERE for directions and information about parking.
 Space is very limited; carpools are highly encouraged!
 NEW AS OF 2015– For parents who choose to stay for practice we are asking you to move your vehicle to one of our satellite lots in order to leave room for club members & those juniors who drive themselves.
 While our enrollment has continued to grow, our parking lot, unfortunately, has remained the same size.
 We thank you in advance for your cooperation in this matter.

 Questions or concerns?
-PLEASE don’t hesitate to contact our Program Coordinator, Taya DiAngeloemail@example.com
+PLEASE don’t hesitate to contact our Program Coordinator, Marie Leonardemail@example.com